Updated June 19, 2023

 - The output of split() is a list in which each element represents single subject marks.

 - The output list is traversed using for loop.

 - The sum of total marks is then calculated and printed as output.

 Python split() function is used to split a given input string into different substrings based on a delimiter.
 The delimiter can be anything.
 It could be a text, also.
 The system considers whitespace as the default delimiter if no delimiter is provided.
 We can also specify the number of splits which are controlled by split() function optional parameter ‘max splits’.

 This has been a guide to Split Function in Python.
-Here we discuss the basic concept, parameters, why Split() function is useful and example.
+Here we discuss the basic concept, parameters, why Split() function is useful, and examples.
 You may also have a look at the following articles to learn more –